 - Less durable

 - Needs level gauge

-With fun and quirky name comes an equally fun set of features.
-You should seriously Consider the Morley PLA Steve Vai Little Alligator Volume Pedal as it has high quality, visually-appealing design, and is very reliable.
-The Little Alligator features an electro-optical circuitry and minimum volume knob.
+With fun and the quirky name comes an equally fun set of features.
+You should seriously Consider the Morley PLA Steve Vai Little Alligator Volume Pedal as it has a high quality, visually appealing design, and is very reliable.
+The Little Alligator features electro-optical circuitry and a minimum volume knob.